 "Daddy, what's a floppy disk?"
 We can totally imagine today's kids asking this question.
 Dad puts the kid in a lap and explains all about floppy characteristics and how cool he was when he had a 1.44MB floppy disk.
 And while data storage is constantly developing, we can also think of other stories we could tell our curious kids.
-For example, Ajax, HTML, or even JAMstack (which is super popular now), can you imagine you and your kid roasting some marshmallows in a campfire, and you're explaining how content was evolved on the web?
+For example, Ajax, HTML, or even JAMstack (which is super popular now), can you imagine you and your kid roasting some marshmallows in a campfire, and you're explaining how content evolved on the web?
 You'll talk about how HTML was a revolution and why static sites weren't cool at all.
-You'll brag how awesome you were because you used JAMstack in the peek of its popularity.
+You'll brag about how awesome you were because you used JAMstack in the peak of its popularity.
 Well, let's hope you're using it.
 Because now's the time JAMstack is getting more and more popular.
 If you have never heard of it or just are not sure what it means and does, read further.

 What is JAMstack?

 If this is the first time you hear about JAMstack, we believe the name must sound quite interesting.
 What does jam have to do with web development?

 Luckily, JAM doesn’t stand for food. 🍯